 Silver City still retains much of its former mining town feel with Victorian style facaded storefronts and quaint street systems.
 Visitors to Silver City will find it to be perfectly located for access to ample recreational adventures in the mountains and wilderness areas that are within a short drive of town.

-Located along US route 180 northbound, Silver City has a reasonable amount accommodation options, with several motels and bed & breakfast options available.
-Dining establishments in Silver City are a bit limited, but with a small NM state college influence in town, the cuisine that available is filling, good and affordable.
+Located along US route 180 northbound, Silver City has a variety of accommodation options with several motels and bed & breakfasts available.
+Dining establishments in Silver City are limited but with a small NM state college influence in town, the cuisine that is available is filling, good and affordable.
 To learn more about Silver City, select a topic of interest from the left-hand navigation bar.